 It does not tell you which way prices are headed tomorrow.
 It tells you something more valuable: which of the two metals is cheap relative to the other right now, and what history says typically happens next.

 This is the deep-dive.
-We cover the math, the full historical arc from ancient Rome to today, the specific thresholds that have acted as canaries in the coal mine, and — most importantly — what a current ratio of approximately 59:1 is actually signaling in May 2026.
+We cover the math, the full historical arc from ancient Rome to today, the specific thresholds that have acted as canaries in the coal mine, and. most importantly. what a current ratio of approximately 63:1 is actually signaling in April 2026.

 BLUF: The Essential Facts